Integration Hero: Yegor

-Enable U consists of individual heroes.
-Some work with customers, others send...
+Enable U is made up of individual heroes.
+Some work with clients,...

 But the Enable U machine works so efficiently because of our many integration heroes.
 This series of Integration Heroes is intended to honor those individuals.